 Viral is what digital marketers’ dreams are made of: reaching an overwhelmingly rapid, massive-scale success with your content.
 Kind of like when a virus takes over a host, hence the term “viral.”
 Unfortunately, going viral relies on the unusual and unpredictable whims of the internet.

 Verdict: Steer clear of anyone who claims to have the ‘secret formula’ for it and run for the hills if a client demands it.

-You’re likely to find all kinds of digital marketing tips, ebooks, and blog posts that use these words.
+You’re likely to find all kinds of digital marketing tips, ebooks, and blog posts that use these marketing buzz words.
 You may even be using some of these words in your content.
 While there are buzzwords that rightfully exist to describe many marketing concepts, many of them can sound horrible and will distract from what you’re trying to say.

 Pssst!
 Want us to show you how we’d do your marketing?

 Contact us for a FREE Strategy Assessment today!